 Harvard Chan master of science graduates play leading roles in top academic and research institutions, pharmaceutical and biotechnology companies, health care organizations, national and international government agencies, nongovernmental organizations, and other public and private sector enterprises.

 As a Harvard Chan School master of science student, you will learn to contribute to the scientific understanding of public health through original laboratory and/or field research, to critically evaluate scientific literature, and to apply scientific knowledge in real-world settings.
 You will hone your skills in presenting and persuading through active interchange with peers from diverse backgrounds, with faculty members who lead their fields, and with other researchers outside the School.
-The Harvard Chan master of public health curriculum also emphasizes the development of essential skills and competencies, which vary by area of specialization and length of program.

 The Format: Choices to Match Your Interests, Experience, and Goals